 - Mark the edges of wooden steps clearly with bright non-skid tape or treads.

 - Ladies, if you wear high heels, do not wear them around the house, or when going up or down stairs.
-Consider taking high-heel shoes in a bag with you to occasions where you need them, so you’re wearing safer flat shoes for your
+Consider taking high-heel shoes in a bag with you to occasions where you need them, so you’re wearing safer flat shoes for your actual transportation.

 - Use rubber mats or adhesive non-skid strips in the bathtub and/or shower floor.